Stress, like the rest of life, happens in cycles.

 You know you’re not operating as well as you could be, but it’s not bad enough to divert your attention.
 You’re aware of the issue, but you keep going anyways.

-In the back of my mind I know it’s been a while since I went to a yoga class.
-When I wake up, I my neck and back are stiff and it takes a few hours to shake it off.
+In the back of my mind I knew it had been a while since I went to a yoga class.
+When I’d wake up, my neck and back would be stiff and it would take a few hours to loosen up.

 Phase 2 – Pushing Through

 This is when the problem starts to rear its head.
-Now the problem’s in your face, but for whatever reason, you’re pushing past it hoping to hold out a little longer before you address it.
-This is where the excuses come in… I don’t have time, it’s expensive, I’m waiting until I go on vacation…
+Now the problem is in your face, but for whatever reason, you’re pushing past it hoping to hold out a little longer before you address it.
+This is where the excuses come in… I don’t have time, it’s expensive, I’m waiting until I have time off, or I’ll do it after the kids go to school…

 For me, this would be back or shoulder pain starting to set into a specific spot.
-I can feel myself tightening up and my regular stretches aren’t enough to make a difference.
-My body feels uncomfortable on a daily basis.
+I could feel myself tightening up and my regular stretches weren’t enough to make a difference.
+My body felt uncomfortable on a daily basis.
+The pain was present, but not yet affecting my work.

 Phase 3 – Knockout